 - If you have determined that the leak is in the waterfall, you will need to get a pump you can place in the pond and test the first 5’ of the stream/waterfall.
 If the level does not change, move the pipe up another 5’ and repeat as necessary until level drops in pond.

-- If you need assistance after following this process, give us a call at (253) 863-3499 or leave us a comment below!
+- If you need assistance after following this process, give us a call at (253) 863-3499 or fill out the form below!